 OpenVPN Client Export Package¶

-The easiest way to configure an OpenVPN client on most platforms is to use the OpenVPN Client Export Package on the pfSense® firewall.
+The easiest way to configure an OpenVPN client on most platforms is to use the OpenVPN Client Export Package on pfSense® software.

 Install the OpenVPN Client Export Utility package as follows: